Apron-Network/apron-gateway-p2p/docs/usage_report.md

 ## Generate Report

 * Report generator talk with contract to get hash list
   * The request sent to contract should contain query conditions
 * Contract returns IPFS hash list
 * Generator get files from IPFS and extract needed information
+  * Parse the files downloaded
+  * Filter out the data in specified time range
+  * Load files content and generate user report data and service statistical data